json420/degu/doc/degu.client.rst

     :ref:`client-address` for details.

     The keyword-only *options* allow you to override certain client configuration defaults.
-You can override *host*, *timeout*, and *bodies*, and their values are exposed via attributes of the same name:
+You can override *host* and *timeout*, the values of which are exposed via attributes of the same name:

         * :attr:`Client.host`
         * :attr:`Client.timeout`
-        * :attr:`Client.bodies`

     See :ref:`client-options` for details.